All-terrain vehicle

-An all-terrain vehicle (ATV), also known as a light utility vehicle (LUV), a quad bike, or simply a quad, as defined by the American National Standards Institute (ANSI), is a vehicle that travels on low-pressure tires, has a seat that is straddled by the operator, and has handlebars.
+An all-terrain vehicle (ATV), also known as a light utility vehicle (LUV), a quad bike or quad (if it has four wheels), as defined by the American National Standards Institute (ANSI), is a vehicle that travels on low-pressure tires, has a seat that is straddled by the operator, and has handlebars, similar to a motorcycle.
 As the name implies, it is designed to handle a wider variety of terrain than most other vehicles.
-Although it is a street-legal vehicle in some countries, it is not street-legal within most states, territories and provinces of Australia, the United States or Canada.
+It is street-legal in some countries, but not in most states, territories and provinces of Australia, the United States, and Canada.

-By the current ANSI definition, ATVs are intended for use by a single operator, but some companies have developed ATVs intended for use by the operator and one passenger.
-These ATVs are referred to as tandem ATVs.
+By the current ANSI definition, ATVs are intended for use by a single operator, but some ATVs, referred to as tandem ATVs, have been developed for use by the driver and one passenger.